lukhnos/objectiveflickr/README.markdown

 Auth Considerations
 ===================

-**Deprecated** The original authentication process is now deprecated by Flickr.
+**Deprecated**.
+The original authentication process is now deprecated by Flickr.
 Please refer to [my blog post](http://blog.lukhnos.org/post/11275346353/flickr-oauth-support-in-objectiveflickr) for the steps you need to take for the new setup.